 How Do Roof Rats Get Into Wall Voids?

 People regularly spot the pests building nests on roofs and in ivy clinging to the sides of buildings.
 The animals also won't hesitate to move indoors if the opportunity arises.
-Homeowners are likely to find roof rats in the walls or attic if an infestation is present.

 Problems Caused by Roof Rats in Walls